bediger4000/combinatory-logic/README.md

 `size` and `length` seem redundant, but authorities measure CL expressions different ways.
 These two methods should cover the vast majority of cases.

+###Intermediate output and single-stepping

+* `trace on|off`
+* `debug on|off`
+* `step on|off`

+You can issue any of these commands without an "on" or "off" argument to inquire about the current state of the directive.

+`trace` and `debug` make for
+increasingly verbose output. `trace` shows the expression after each contraction, `debug` adds information about which branch of an application it evaluates.

+`detect` causes `trace` to also print a count of possible contractions (not all of them normal order reductions), and mark contractable primitives with an asterisk.

+`step on` causes the interpreter to stop after each contraction, print the intermediate expression, and wait, at a `?` prompt for user input.
+Hitting return goes to the next contraction, `n` or `q` terminates the reduction, and `c` causes it to quit single-stepping.